patrickmelix/PLAMS/doc/source/examples/ConstrainedGOAMSWorker/ConstrainedGOAMSWorker.ipynb.rst

 .. image:: ConstrainedGOAMSWorker_files/ConstrainedGOAMSWorker_7_0.png

-If we set contraints on one molecule, and then run a geometry optimization on another molecule, this will result in an error.
+If we use contraints designed for one molecule in a geometry optimization for a different molecule, this may result in an error.
+We can look at the error message to check.

 .. code:: ipython3